What is CPT?

 In order to be eligible for CPT, you must:

-- Have not already applied for OPT (for after graduation of your current program).
+• Have not already applied for Post Completion OPT for your current program (final quarter students).

 If you fail to maintain the eligibility requirements once your CPT has been approved, your CPT authorization may be revoked or any extension request may be denied.